 How do I find the AWS account associated with an unknown Amazon Web Services charge?

-If your payment method is billed, it means that it's associated with an AWS account with running resources.
+If your payment method is billed, then that payment method is associated with an AWS account with running resources.
 Here are some of the most common reasons why you might be billed for an account that you don't remember creating:

 - A test account's Free Tier promotion expired.
 The AWS Free Tier covers new accounts for a year, allowing new customers to test many AWS services for free.
 Any resources left running after the Free Tier expires are billed at the On-Demand rates.